zaklinaradivojevic/Sunnyside-landing-page/README.md

 ## The challenge

-Your challenge is to build out this landing page and get it looking as close to the design as possible.
+Your challenge is to build out this landing page and get it looking as close to the design as possible....

 This challenge focuses mostly on HTML & CSS.
 There's a tiny bit of JS included for the mobile navigation toggle.
 But you could also choose to do this without JS!